samahesh56/dj-web-design/README.md

 4. **Set Up the SQLite Database:**

     Run these commands to initialize and migrate the database.
+(Currently optional)
     ```
     flask db init
     flask db migrate